 1. Plan ahead

 If you’re looking for ways to organize your chest freezer, chances are it’s currently in a bit of a state.
-Assess the contents of your food and throw away anything that’s past its best – including those items you’re not sure about.
+Just as when you’re organizing a refrigerator, assess the food in your appliance and throw away anything that’s past its best – including those items you’re not sure about.
 Decluttering is always the best place to start when organizing.

 Work out roughly how many days it’ll take you to use up the food you’ve got stored, and set a date based around that.
 This will cut down on food waste and leave you with a near-empty chest freezer, which is much easier to organize.
 Once it’s clear, take the opportunity to defrost it and give it a deep clean.